Albert Hall Museum is the oldest museum in Jaipur, Rajasthan. The construction of this museum is located in the Ramnivas Garden opposite the New Gate.

 There were other weapons like the double-edged sword, tiger claws and boil cheering that were showcasing their beauty.
 Gurge Mace was a nail capable of entering protective amours, the mace was a truly amazing armor of the time.

 Coin Collection – Coin collection refers to coins from different eras.
 You will be mesmerized by seeing the coins from the Mauryan era to British India here.
 The size and design of these coins are reflecting the lifestyle differences of each era.

-Other collections include miniature paintings, musical instruments, clay art, marble art, sculptures, carpets, furniture, and fixtures, international art and ivory.
+Other collections- Other collections include miniature paintings, musical instruments, clay art, marble art, sculptures, carpets, furniture, and fixtures, international art and ivory.